 Metro Prepaid’s Terms of Service are available on the installation form, prepacked with the meter, or call our help desk and ask us to send you a copy.

-Owners who have commercial properties, blocks of flats or simply rent out a back yard room to meet the growing demand for affordable urban accommodation, need to collect payment for utilities like electricity and electricity from their tenants.
+Landlords who have commercial properties, blocks of flats or simply rent out a backyard room to meet the growing demand for affordable urban accommodation, need to collect payment for utilities like electricity and electricity from their tenants.